pulumi/docs/content/blog/program-the-cloud-with-12-pulumi-pearls/index.md

 [ [Runnable Example](https://github.com/pulumi/pulumi-aws/blob/master/examples/webserver-comp/) ]

-Speaking of components, this is another benefit of using real languages: abstraction.
+Speaking of components, this is another benefit of using familiar languages: abstraction.
 This includes the ability to hide uninteresting details through encapsulation, and create bigger things out of smaller things, a key to how we've become so productive with programming languages